sumitks866/SocketChat/README.md

 # SocketChat
-A simple chat app demonstration on local machine using socket.io
+A simple chat app demonstration on local machine using <a href="https://socket.io/">socket.io</a>
 <h2> Intallation</h2>
 All dependencies are already present in node_modules.
 <br>